 - If they say no: What is the best email for us to resend that to you then?

 If the response to covering your event is:

-- IF THEY SAY YES: "Outstanding!"
+- Yes: "Outstanding!"
 Now you just need to set up a time to discuss the story you pitched.
 Ask for their direct contact info so you can follow up with them.

-- IF THEY SAY MAYBE: "That’s great."
+- Maybe: "That’s great."
 Tell them you would love to have them cover your story, and you believe it is important information for the public to know about.
 And ask them if there is an angle they are currently looking to write about.

-- IF THEY SAY NO: [For many reporters they have a jurisdiction they need to write about.
-Don’t be offended] "Okay, I understand."
+- No: Don’t be offended.
+Many reporters write about only very specific areas.
+Tell them, "Okay, I understand."
 You can still ask if they would like you to send some photos or information about your story anyway so they can understand your project better.
-[Then get the best email to send this information to.]
+Then get the best email to send this information to.

 Tips on how to do outreach to stakeholders